MAIF/otoroshi/roadmap.md

   - [ ] each entity has a creation timestamp
   - [ ] each entity has an update timestamp
   - [ ] each entity has a json write function

-- [ ] rewrite http handler to be mostly plugin based
+## storage

-- [ ] targets should be a separate entity to allow reuse
+- [ ] switch default redis driver to lettuce and remove rediscala
-- [ ] extract standard plugins from legacy http handler
+- [ ] remove support for mongodb
-- [ ] rewrite datastore layer to be less redis specific and offer better performance improvement possibilities
+- [ ] remove support for leveldb